-Hook into platform workflows to automate your Pantheon workflow.
-Tell us which script you want to run, and we'll run it automatically every time you or another team member triggers the corresponding workflow.
-View (and contribute) to a growing set of example scripts.
-Find examples to enable functionality like chat-ops, database sanitization, deployment logging, and automated testing operations with a CI server.
+Quicksilver hooks into platform workflows to automate your Pantheon WebOps workflow.
+This allows the platform to run selected scripts automatically every hour, or when a team member triggers the corresponding workflow.
+There is a growing set of example scripts that you can contribute to.
+You can also find examples to enable functionality like chat-ops, database sanitization, deployment logging, and automated testing operations with a CI server.

 Set up existing scripts and write your own with help from our experts.
-Pantheon delivers custom workshops to help development teams master our platform and improve their internal DevOps.
+Pantheon delivers on-demand training to help development teams master our platform and improve their internal WebOps.

 api_version: 1 workflows: deploy: after: - type: webphp description: Post deployment notification to Slack script: private/scripts/slack_deploy_notification.php

-If you add the following after the previous snippet, we'll also run that script to automatically log the deployment to New Relic:
+Add the following after the previous snippet to have it automatically log the deployment to New Relic:

 - type: webphp description: Log to New Relic script: private/scripts/new_relic_deploy.php

-after) and the location of the script relative to root of your site's docroot.
+after) and the location of the script relative to the root of your site's docroot.